al177/terrible-pi/NOTES.md

 	This will take 10-15 minutes.
 The result will be a directory "tcboot" that contains the boot files and filesystems for the nodes.

+	-Turn off all the nodes.
+If the nodes all power up in bootstrap mode simultaneously, the image transfer script won't work.

+sudo uhubctl -r 4 -a off

-	-Transfer the boot image to each node, looping over all nodes in series.
+	-Transfer the SD filesystem to each node, looping over all nodes in series.

-for N in 1 2 3 4; do sudo terrible-pi/node_init.sh tcboot; done
+for N in 1 2 3 4; do sudo terrible-pi/node_init.sh tcboot $N; done

 	This takes 5-10 minutes per node depending on the speed of the SD cards on the compute node Pi Zeros.